Web host kicks Texas anti-abortion tipster site.

 Users cannot acquire information about people without their consent, according to GoDaddy’s policies.

-Texas Right to Life promises to “ensure that… lawbreakers are held accountable for their actions,” according to their website.

-The site adds, “Use the links below to report anyone who is… assisting or abetting a post-heartbeat abortion,” alluding to the law’s prohibition on abortion once a fetal heartbeat can be detected.
+The website included reporting links for “anyone who is… assisting or abetting a post-heartbeat abortion,” referring to the law’s prohibition on abortion once a fetal heartbeat is detected.

 It goes on to say, “Report any person or entity who aids or abets (or intends to aid or abet) an illegal abortion in Texas.”